JohnyIrush/AppFixer/README.md

 # e-shop

-e-shop is an e-commerce web application that sells goods online.
-Buyers have to create an account to buy products with e-shop.
-This application has major features such as user authentication with social media accounts such as GitHub, Linkedin, and Pinterest; User Authorization with different roles such as Admin, Author, and user; Goods online payment with methods such as Paypal and Stripe.
-Customer newsletter subscription with MailChimp.
-This application has an Administrator dashboard through which all applications' resources are managed; Products Dashboard where only the administrator or author can manage products (create, edit or delete products); Users Dashboard where only the administrator can manage users(delete users, assign roles to users).
+Appsolve is a website that provides technology instruction guides, to fix Software and computer-related problems.
+This application has major features such as user authentication with social media accounts such as GitHub;Customer newsletter subscription.
+This application has an Administrator dashboard through which all applications' resources are managed.
+This application has its own rich text editor for content editting.

 ## Getting Started